AnggaR96s/Reforestation/README.md

-## Why did the burglar hang his mugshot on the wall?
-To prove that he was framed!
+## How do the trees get on the internet?
+They log on.